 The Authority also: issues Bermuda’s national currency; manages exchange control transactions; assists other authorities with the detection and prevention of financial crime; and advises Government and other public bodies on financial services and monetary matters.

-The Authority develops risk-based financial regulations that it applies to the supervision of Bermuda’s banks, trust companies, investment businesses, investment funds, fund administrators, money service businesses and insurance companies.
-It also regulates the Bermuda Stock Exchange and credit union.
+The Authority develops risk-based financial regulations that it applies to the supervision of Bermuda’s banks, trust companies, investment businesses, investment funds, fund administrators, money service businesses, insurance companies, credit unions and digital asset businesses.
+It also regulates the Bermuda Stock Exchange.

 To protect and enhance Bermuda’s reputation and position as a leading international financial centre, utilising a team of highly skilled professionals acting in the public interest to promote financial stability, safeguard Bermuda’s currency and provide effective and efficient supervision and regulation.

 The Authority holds a variety of internal records, with many of these documents having confidential security classifications, i.e. financial services company filings.
-Other records comprise documentation used in the supervision of Bermuda’s financial services sector including reviews, summaries, and financial stability assessments and supporting information; documents relating to the Authority’s Legal, Policy & Enforcement function; HR/personnel files; administration files and documents relating to the Authority’s exchange control and currency functions; as well as documents used by the Authority’s Communications Department.
+Other records comprise documentation used in the supervision of Bermuda’s financial services sector including reviews, summaries, financial stability assessments and supporting information; personnel files and administration files; documents relating to the Authority’s (i) Legal Services and Enforcement function; (ii) exchange control and currency functions; and (iii) Communications Department functions.
 Such records have security classifications of restricted, private, or general, as appropriate.

-The Authority has a number of internal policies and procedures in place which it uses to make decisions relating to its employees.
-In addition, there are labour agreements, committees, laws and programmes in place which together influence such decisions.
+The Authority has a number of internal-policies and procedures and internal committees in place which it uses to make decisions relating to licensees that it supervises and regulates.

 For a detailed account of the Authority’s Financials, please see the link to the Authority’s Annual reports in Section H above.

-Every public authority shall update its information statement at least once a year, and make it available for inspection by the public at reasonable times [s5(1-5), PATI Act].
+Every public authority shall update its information statement at least once a year.

 Locations of Information Statement